India starts buying Iranian oil on a delivered basis

 HPCL is scheduled to lift a second suezmax from Kharg this month, from June 25-27, the source said.
 However, company sources said they may push back the dates because of a shutdown of some units at their Vizag refinery in southern India.

-Indian Oil Corp (IOC.NS), the country's biggest refiner is not scheduled to lift oil from Iran this month.
+Indian Oil Corp, the country's biggest refiner is not scheduled to lift oil from Iran this month.
 Mangalore Refinery and Petrochemicals is slated to load five aframaxes.